My Cycle

 Our goals:

-• Help women understand how different factors in your menstrual cycle relate to one another.
+• Help women understand how different factors in their menstrual cycle relate to one another using their body’s data

 Credit: Samantha Greenhill